Sheol is the Intermediate State

 Is this what the Bible really teaches?
 That people who are spiritually dead will suffer hundreds or thousands of years of torment in captivity immediately after they die merely waiting for God to judge them?
 (As shown in HELL KNOW, the people who believe this also believe the damned will then spend all eternity in roasting torture in the lake of fire after they’re judged).

-Our purpose in this study is to thoroughly search the Holy Scriptures to find out the truth about Sheol/Hades, the intermediate state.
-If Sheol/Hades is indeed a place and condition of conscious torment, then God’s Word will clearly support this from Genesis to Revelation.
-If the Scriptures don’t reinforce this then we need to expose it as a false doctrine, eliminate it from our belief system and proclaim what the Bible actually teaches on the subject.
+Our purpose in this study is to thoroughly search the Holy Scriptures to find out the truth about Sheol/Hades, the intermediate state of the unsaved dead.
+If Sheol/Hades is indeed a place and condition of conscious torment, then God’s Word will clearly support it from Genesis to Revelation.
+However, if the Scriptures don’t reinforce this then we need to expose it as a false doctrine, eliminate it from our belief system, and proclaim what the Bible actually teaches on the subject.
 This is the only way “the truth will set us free.”

-1. Sheol and Hades are synonymous terms, that is, they refer to the same condition or place.
+Sheol and Hades are one-and-the-same; that is, they refer to the same condition or place.
 Sheol is the Hebrew term and Hades is the Greek.
 For proof of this, note the following Psalm passage, which speaks of Sheol, then observe how the Hebrew sheol is supplanted by the Greek hades when the text is quoted in the New Testament:

 PSALM 16:10 (NASB)